- Chart

 Opportunities

-- Government incentives for clean energy
+- Government incentives and policies supporting clean energy.

 Threats

-- Changes in regulatory policies
+- Changes in regulatory policy and electricity market design.

-- Economic downturns impacting electricity demand
+- Economic downturns impacting energy demand and customer affordability.

 Competitors and Market Share